ansys/pyedb/doc/source/grpc_migration/migration_guide.rst

 you have two options:

 1.  **Check for Alternatives:** The new API might have a differently named method or a new, more efficient way to accomplish the same task.
-Check the :doc:`api` documentation.
+Check the :doc:`../grpc_api/index` documentation.
 2.  **Report the Gap:** Open an issue on the `PyEDB GitHub repository <https://github.com/ansys/pyedb/issues>`_.
 This helps the development team prioritize which legacy features to port next.